Azure/azure-openapi-validator/docs/lro-post-final-state-via-property.md

 ## Output Message

-A LRO POST MUST have long-running-operation-options specified and MUST have location header in the final-state-via property.
+A long running operation (LRO) post MUST have 'long-running-operation-options' specified and MUST have the 'final-state-via' property set to 'azure-async-operation'.

 ## Description

-For a LRO POST long-running-operation-options must have location header in the final-state-via property.
+For long running (LRO) post operations, 'long-running-operation-options' must be present and have the 'final-state-via' property set to 'azure-async-operation'.

 ## How to fix the violation

-Ensure that, for a LRO POST long-running-operation-options has location header in the final-state-via property.
+Ensure that, for long running (LRO) post operations, 'long-running-operation-options' is specified and has the 'final-state-via' property set to 'azure-async-operation'.